 The day ended with a 22.6% loss.

 The crash was first blamed on program trading.
 “Computers caused it,” they said.
-Really, computers were a consequence of the panic.
-But when things go wrong, the focus is the immediate outcome, not long-term causes.
+Really, the program trading activity was a consequence of the panic.
+But when things go wrong, the focus is on the immediate outcome, not long-term causes.

 Seth Klarman explained why blame missed the mark that day: